-NOT ALLOWED ON THE COURSE
+THE FOLLOWING ARE NOT PERMITTED ON THE COURSE

-- Rollerblades or roller-skates are NOT allowed.
+- Rollerblades or roller-skates

-ALLOWED ON THE COURSE
+THE FOLLOWING ARE PERMITTED ON THE COURSE

 - Please be courteous to volunteers and other runners.

 - Since the Half Marathon is a point-to-point course, the DxA2 race crew provides gear bag transportation service back to the covered parking area (at Ann & Ashley) near the finish line.